skydivin4ng3l/cepModelingMonitor/README.md

 npm run build_proto
 ```
 ## Known Issues
-* F5 refresh in Client will reset CEPModeMon Client but not the Webserver
+* F5 refresh in Client will reset CEPModeMon Client but not the Webserver.
-* Actions like rename of Stream labels or Load cannot be canceled
+* Actions like rename of Stream labels or Load cannot be canceled.
-* Continue Monitoring after a Stop will not reset the Old Monitoring Data
+* Continue Monitoring after a Stop will not reset the Old Monitoring Data.
 * Zooming may influence insertion of new Elements, if not on neutral zoom level.
+* If not all Streams get aggregate information the Pre-Processor might have missed the others on startup.
+Restart the Docker Environment.
+* Chartjs labels might not work correctly.

 ## An example Architecture
 CEPModeMons monitoring capabilities require an architecture like this: